HL7/davinci-deqm/source/pages/mrp.md

 #### Submit Data to a Payer's Measure endpoint
 {:.no_toc}

 Provider will use the Submit Data operation to submit a MeasureReport and the referenced resources required by the payers as supporting evidence to provide the MRP attestation to the payer.
-For the MRP use the provider may submit either a *Task* resource or an *Observation* resource as the primary resource used to evaluate the measure.
+(Note that the Collect Data and Subscription Operations are not supported for this use case.)
+For MRP the Provider may submit either a *Task* resource or an *Observation* resource as the primary resource used to evaluate the measure.

-#### Graph of MRP resources for this option:
+#### Graph of MRP resources:
 {:.no_toc}

 {% include img.html img="mrp-task.jpg" caption="Option 1: MRP using Task" %}